-- actor (ActorProb) the actor network following the rules in BasePolicy. (s -> a) - actor_optim (torch.optim.Optimizer) the optimizer for actor network. - critic1 (torch.nn.Module) the first critic network. (s, a -> Q(s, a)) - critic1_optim (torch.optim.Optimizer) the optimizer for the first critic network. - critic2 (torch.nn.Module) the second critic network. (s, a -> Q(s, a)) - critic2_optim (torch.optim.Optimizer) the optimizer for the second critic network. - cql_alpha_lr (float) the learning rate of cql_log_alpha.
-Default to 1e-4. - cql_weight (float) the value of alpha.
+- actor (ActorProb) the actor network following the rules in BasePolicy. (s -> a) - $actor_optim(torch.optim.Optimizer)$ the optimizer for actor network. - critic1 (torch.nn.Module) the first critic network. $(s, a \rightarrow Q(s, a))$ - critic1_optim (torch.optim.Optimizer) the optimizer for the first critic network. - critic2 (torch.nn.Module) the second critic network. (s, a -> Q(s, a)) - critic2_optim(torch.optim.Optimizer) the optimizer for the second critic network. - cql_alpha_lr (float) the learning rate of cql log alpha.
+Default to 1e-4.

+- cql_weight (float) the value of alpha.
 Default to 1.0. - tau (float) param for soft update of the target network.
-Default to 0.005.

-- gamma (float) discount factor, in [0, 1].
-Default to 0.99. - torch.Tensor, torch.optim.Optimizer) or float alpha((float,)entropy regularization coefficient.
+Default to 0.005. - gamma (float) discount factor, in [0, 1].
+Default to 0.99. - alpha ((float, torch.Tensor, torch.optim.Optimizer) or float) entropy regularization coefficient.
 Default to 0.2.
 If a tuple (target_entropy, log_alpha, alpha_optim) is provided, then alpha is automatically tuned. - temperature (float) the value of temperature.
 Default to 1.0. - with_lagrange (bool) whether to use Lagrange.
 Default to True. - lagrange_threshold (float) the value of tau in CQL(Lagrange).
 Default to 10.0. - min_action (float) The minimum value of each dimension of action.
 Default to -1.0. - max_action (float) The maximum value of each dimension of action.
 Default to 1.0. - num_repeat_actions (int) The number of times the action is repeated when calculating log-sum-exp.
 Default to 10. - alpha_min (float) lower bound for clipping cql_alpha.
 Default to 0.0. - alpha_max (float) upper bound for clipping cql_alpha.
 Default to 1e6. - clip_grad (float) clip_grad for updating critic network.
-Default to 1.0. - torch.device] device (Union[str,) which device to create this model on.
+Default to 1.0. - device (Union[str, torch.device]) which device to create this model on.
 Default to "cpu". - lr_scheduler a learning rate scheduler that adjusts the learning rate in optimizer in each policy.update().
 Default to None (no lr_scheduler).

-''' train (mode: bool = True) \rightarrow tianshou.policy.imitation.cql.CQLPolicy Set the module in training mode, except for the target network. '''

 '''

-sync_weight() \rightarrow None
+train(mode: bool = True) \rightarrow COLPolicy

+'''

+'''

+actor\pred(obs: Tensor) \rightarrow Tuple[Tensor, Tensor]

 '''